 What is the abomination of desolation?

 When Jesus spoke to His disciples about the end times, Jesus mentioned the abomination of desolation, which was spoken of by Daniel (Matthew 24:15).
-What is the abomination of desolation?
-What does the Bible say about the abomination of desolation?
+What is the abomination of desolation according to the Bible?

-The abomination of desolation in the Book of Daniel
+What is the abomination of desolation in the Book of Daniel?

 When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso breadth, let him understand:) Then let them which be in Judaea flee into the mountains: Let him which is on the housetop not come down to take any thing out of his house: Neither let him which is in the field return back to take his clothes.
 And woe unto them that are with child, and to them that give suck in those days!
 But pray ye that your flight be not in the winter, neither on the sabbath day: For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened (Matthew 24:15-22)